 - The candidate is a pupil of the Junior School.

-Boys and girls must be under 12 years of age on 1 September of the year of entry.
+Boys and girls must be under 12 years of age on 31 August upon entry into the First Year.

 - Verbal reasoning

 - Non-verbal reasoning

 - A Mathematics paper